Get a demo of Culture Amp

 How does Eastern Europe compare?

-People in Eastern Europe were much more positive than average regarding Collaboration & Communication, Voice, and Wellbeing Culture.
+People in Eastern Europe were much more positive than average regarding Feedback & Recognition, Energy, and Collaboration & Communication.

-On the lower side, people in Eastern Europe had much lower favorable scores than average in Service & Quality Focus.
+On the lower side, people in Eastern Europe had much lower favorable scores than average in Equity.

-People working in Eastern Europe are more engaged than Benelux, DACH, Central Europe, and Nordic.
-People working in Eastern Europe are less engaged than Asia, South America, Latin America, and Central America.
+People working in Eastern Europe are more engaged than Benelux, Central Europe, DACH, and Nordic.
+People working in Eastern Europe are less engaged than Asia, Latin America, South America, and Central America.

-The highest scoring question for Eastern Europe had 90% of people agreeing that they understand how their work contributes to %[Company]%'s mission (+0% compared to overall) while they were generally most positive about Contribution to Broader Purpose.
+The highest scoring question for Eastern Europe had 91% of people agreeing that they know how their work contributes to the goals of %[Company]% (+2% compared to overall) while they were generally most positive about Management.

-People in Eastern Europe were generally least favourable about Action, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 28% of people disagreeing (+5% above average).
+People in Eastern Europe were generally least favourable about Equity, and were most negative towards 'I have seen positive changes taking place based on recent employee survey results' with 13% of people disagreeing (-1% below average).

 Which questions matter the most?